The Soul's Malady and

 1. What a little time we have to stay here, and let that

 hasten the cure.
-Solomon said, "There is a time to be born--and a time to
+Solomon said, "There is a time to be born — and a

-1 Thessalonians 4:4.
-This vessel is filled with breath; sickness broaches
+vessel in 1 Thessalonians 4:4.
+This vessel is filled with breath;

-wrought in the grave.
-Ecclesiastes 9:10: "There is no work, nor device, nor
+cure to be wrought in the grave.
+Ecclesiastes 9:10: "There is no work, nor

 2. Now is properly the time of healing; now it the day of